Wine is the ultimate expression

 connections together in one sip.

 We are currently in the grape-growing phase of our vision and therefore do not yet have bottles of wine available.
-The first grape harvest for the production of wine will occur in Summer/Fall 2024.
-See the 'First Harvest' page for more information.
+The first grape harvest for the release of wine will occur in Summer/Fall 2024.
+See the 'First Release' page for more information.